How to Winterize Asparagus Plants

 Stop Watering Asparagus

 Stop watering the asparagus after you have cut back the stems and mulched overtop.
-The crowns will go dormant over winter and require no watering or fertilizing during this period.
+The crowns will go dormant over winter and will require no watering or fertilizing during this period.

 Remove mulch before Spring